Train Like Rob Logo

 There is also the issue of metabolic adaptation.
 The body is efficient by design.
 The more repetitive endurance work you perform, the more efficient you become at it.
 Over time, your body learns to perform the same work while expending fewer calories.
 This is beneficial for survival, but not ideal for someone trying to lose fat.
 To maintain the same calorie burn, you must increase duration or intensity, which increases fatigue and often increases hunger.

 Strength training operates differently.
-Rather than becoming more efficient in a way that reduces energy expenditure, it builds capacity.
+Rather than becoming more efficient in ways that reduce energy expenditure, it builds capacity.
 You increase load, improve neuromuscular coordination, and recruit more muscle fibres.
 Your output increases.
 Performance improves.
 The goal is progression, not repetition.

 For professionals over 35, this distinction becomes even more important.
 Muscle mass naturally declines with age if not trained.
 This decline affects posture, joint stability, insulin sensitivity, and overall metabolic resilience.
 If fat loss is attempted without resistance training during this stage of life, the result is often a smaller but weaker body, one that feels less capable, not more.